CISecurity/ControlsAssessmentSpecification/control-5/control-5.2.rst

 	* - Asset Type
 	  - Security Function
 	  - Implementation Groups
-	* - Applications
+	* - Users
 	  - Protect
-	  - 2, 3
+	  - 1, 2, 3

 Dependencies
 ------------
-* Sub-control 1.4: Maintain Detailed Asset Inventory
-* Sub-control 2.1: Maintain Inventory of Authorized Software
-* Sub-control 5.1: Establish Secure Configurations
+* None

 Inputs
 ------
+#. :code:`GV20`: Unique password policy for the enterprise

+Operations
+----------
 #.
-The list of the organization's approved configuration standards, per implementation of sub-control 5.1
+Check if the enterprise has a unique password policy
 	#.
-The inventory of systems
+If policy is available M1 = 1
 	#.
-The mapping of systems in the inventory to any secure configurations that should be applied.
-This input assumes that multiple configurations could apply to a single system in the inventory.
+Otherwise M1 = 0
 #.
-The inventory of images

-Operations
-----------
+Review the policy and determine whether it includes password guidance for accounts without MFA
 	#.
-For each system in the inventory, determine the list of systems which have had an image taken and the list of systems without a corresponding image.
+If guidance is included M2 = 1
 		#.
-For each system with a corresponding image, compare the image's configuration with the configuration standard(s) mapped to that system.
+Does guidance, at a minimum, require a fourteen character password
+			#.
+If password guidance is fourteen characters or longer M3 = 1
+			#.
+Otherwise M3 = 0
+	#.
+Otherwise M2 = 0
+#.
+Review the policy and determine whether it includes password guidance for accounts with MFA
+	#.
+If guidance is included M4 = 1
+		# Does guidance, at a minimu, require an eight character password
+			#.
+If password guidance is eight characters or longer M5 = 1
+			#.
+Otherwise M5 = 0
+	#.
+Otherwise M3 = 0

 Measures
 --------
-* M1 = Count of systems in the inventory (from Input 2)
-* M2 = Count of systems with a corresponding image taken
+* M1 = Does a password policy exist
-* M3 = 1 if an image is configured according to the standards mapped to that system; 0 otherwise.
+* M2 = Does guidance exist for accounts without MFA
+* M3 = Does guidance for accounts without MFA meet minimum guidance
-* M4 = List of systems with a corresponding image taken
+* M4 = Does guidance exist for accounts with MFA
-* M5 = List of systems without a corresponding image taken
+* M5 = Does guidance for accounts with MFA meet minimum guidance

 Metrics
 -------

-Image Coverage
+If M1 is 0, the safeguard recieves a failing score.
+Other metrics don't apply

+Completeness of Password Policy
 ^^^^^^^^^^^^^^
 .. list-table::

 	* - **Metric**
-	  - | The ratio of systems with a corresponding image taken to the total number of inventoried
+	  - | The percentage of completeness of the unique password policy
-	    | systems
 	* - **Calculation**
-	  - :code:`M2 / M1`
+	  - :code:`(M2 + M4) / 2`

-Configuration Coverage
+Strength of Policy
 ^^^^^^^^^^^^^^^^^^^^^^
 .. list-table::

 	* - **Metric**
-	  - | The ratio of all systems with a corresponding image taken to those configured according
+	  - | The percentage of password guidance that meets minimum character length
-	    | to the standards mapped to that system
+	    | standards
 	* - **Calculation**
-	  - :code:`(SUM from 1..M2 (M3)) / M2`
+	  - :code:`(M3 + M5) / 2`

 .. history
 .. authors